The audit that found nothing wrong.

 Annual Product Quality Reviews compile from live data.
 The data exists because it was captured during execution.
 There is no preparation phase—audit readiness is the default state.

 The hardest part of a QMS isn't using it—it's setting it up.
-Defining workflows.
-Writing SOPs.
-Configuring deviation categories.
-Creating training curricula.
-Traditional implementations take months because consultants manually configure every piece.
+Traditional implementations take months because consultants manually configure every deviation category, write every SOP template, and build every training matrix.

-AI changes this fundamentally.
-Describe what you need in plain language: "We manufacture sterile injectables with three production lines and need to track deviations, CAPAs, and change control per FDA requirements."
-AI generates the configuration—deviation categories appropriate for injectable manufacturing, CAPA workflows with effectiveness verification, change control classification matrices.
+Neil—Seal's AI—does the configuration work.
+Tell Neil you manufacture sterile injectables with three production lines and need to track deviations, CAPAs, and change control per FDA requirements.
+Neil generates deviation categories appropriate for injectable manufacturing, CAPA workflows with effectiveness verification gates, and change control classification matrices.
+Your quality team reviews and refines—not builds from scratch.

 Quality departments are often seen as cost centers.
 The team that creates paperwork.
 The department that says no. Every dollar spent on quality is a dollar that didn't go to R&D or sales.